Rupeshkotha/Queuectl/readme.md

 #### Dashboard Features:
 - **Real-time Status Overview**
   - Shows Current job queue status at a glance
-  - Shows Number of Processing, pending, failed, dead and completed jobs
+  - Shows Number of Processing, Pending, Failed, Dead and Completed jobs
   - Shows Active Workers

 - **Interactive Job Tables**
-  - Sortable and searchable job listings
+  - Seperate tables listed for every state (Processing, Pending, Failed, Dead and Completed jobs)
   - Color-coded job status indicators
   - Click any status to view detailed job information in a modal

 - **Dead Letter Queue (DLQ) Management**
   - View all failed jobs that exceeded retry limits
-  - One-click requeue functionality for failed jobs
   - Error messages and stack traces

 ### Database Setup

 QueueCTL employs SQLite as the underlying persistence store.
 The database file (`jobs.db`) will be created automatically in the root of your project when you execute the application for the first time.